 From a developmental perspective, each level of creative ability is comprised of interrelated volition, motivation and action (behaviours, skills, performance).
 Intervention matches what the person has volition, motivation and ability for, while also posing a challenge - mastery of which has the potential to result in growth in volition, motivation and ability, hence growth towards the next level of creative ability.
 Equally, the model informs intervention to maintain and/or prevent decline in ability.

-The model’s detailed guide to the selection and grading of all aspects of intervention can inform not only Occupational Therapy, but MDT, family and carer interventions.
+The model’s detailed guide to the selection and grading of all aspects of intervention informs Occupational Therapy in a broad range of services including physical (e.g. Stroke rehabilitation), across client age groups, and also informs MDT, family and carer interventions (Sherwood, 2021).
 Changes in creative ability are measured with the Creative Participation Assessment form (Van der Reyden et al, 2019) and the Activity Participation Outcome Measure (Casteleijn, 2010, 2012a, 2012b).
 The VdTMoCA can be used with individuals of any diagnosis and severity of illness/problems.
 It has gained most interest in the fields of mental health and learning disabilities, but can also be used with people in wellness and for staff development.

 Casteleijn D (2010) Development of an outcome measure for occupational therapists in mental health care practice.
 (PhD dissertation), University of Pretoria, Pretoria.
 Retrieved from http://upetd.up.ac.za/thesis/available/etd-02102011-143303/